Home Login Sign up Profile Log out

 Scugnizzo

-A term for a street-smart kid from Naples, often portrayed with charm, wit, and mischief.
+A term for a street-smart kid from Naples.
 Historically, it referred to poor or orphaned children who survived by hustling on the streets.

 Pumarola

 The Neapolitan word for tomato, a foundational ingredient in local cuisine.
-It’s essential in sauces like ragù and symbolic of Neapolitan identity and culinary pride.
+It’s essential in sauces like ragù and of course, pizza napoletana.

 Tu si na cosa grande